How to Block USB Device Access with Exceptions using Microsoft Intune

 Endpoint security | Attack surface reduction

-Select the following details in Create a profile pane click on Create.
+Select the following details in Create a profile pane and click on Create.

 Platform: Windows and later